 First off: yes, that’s my real last name.
 (That’s usually the first question people ask me, especially out here where lots of people adopt a chosen island name for themselves.)

-I spent my seminal childhood years on a farm in northern California, while my adult life took place in the big cities of New York, San Francisco & Portland OR.
-Until I sold my house and most everything I owned for a year-long self-imposed sabbatical to reconnect with the slower natural pace and living things I knew & adored as a child.
-That sabbatical year has stretched into several – I’ve been living, working, traveling & exploring amongst the Salish Sea islands of Canada & Washington State ever since.
+I spent my seminal childhood years on a farm in northern California, while my adult life as a designer and artist took place in the big cities of New York, San Francisco & Portland OR.
+Until I sold my house and most everything I owned in 2012 for a year-long self-imposed sabbatical to reconnect with the slower natural pace and living things I knew & adored as a child.
+That sabbatical year has stretched into a new life chapter – I’ve been living, working, traveling & exploring amongst the Salish Sea islands of Canada & Washington State ever since.